Welcome to the teacher’s guide to the Tennessee History for Kids booklet Free and Independent State.

 An interesting point about Sam Watkins: He had fallen into obscurity before Ken Burns 1991 Civil War public television miniseries.
 As a result of that miniseries, interest in and knowledge of Watkins increased, and his memoirs were reprinted again.

 Click here to hear his memoirs on audiobook.

-Also, if you can, I strongly recommend a visit to Zion Cemetery in Maury County.
+If you can, I highly recommend a visit to Zion Cemetery in Maury County.
 Not only is Sam Watkins buried there, but so are 15 veterans of the Revolutionary War.